Common Stocks

 Common stocks and balance sheet

 On a company's balance sheet, common stock is typically listed under the shareholders' equity section.
-It represents the total value of shares issued to investors and is calculated by multiplying the number of outstanding shares by the stock's market price.
+It represents the total value of issued to investors and is calculated by multiplying the number of outstanding shares by the stock's market price.

 Common stock is an essential component of a company's capital structure, providing a source of equity financing.